paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-003-department-of-the-treasury.md

 Pub.
 L. 103–296, title III, § 312(m), Aug.
 15, 1994, 108 Stat.
 1530, provided that: “(1) In general.—Except as provided in paragraph (2), the amendments made by this section [enacting this section and amending [section 1320b–10 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1320b–10&num=0&edition=prelim), The Public Health and Welfare] shall apply with respect to violations occurring after March 31, 1995. “(2) Prohibition of misuse of department of the treasury names, symbols, etc.—Subsection (l)(3) [enacting provisions set out below] shall take effect on the date of the enactment of this Act [Aug.
 15, 1994], and the amendments made by paragraphs (1) and (2) of subsection (l) [enacting this section] shall apply with respect to violations occurring after such date.”

 #### Report on Implementation of Section
 Pub.
 L. 103–296, title III, § 312(l)(3), Aug.
 15, 1994, 108 Stat.
-1530, provided that: “Not later than May 1, 1996, the Secretary of the Treasury shall submit a report to the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate on the implementation of the amendments made by this section [enacting this section and amending [section 1320b–10 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1320b–10&num=0&edition=prelim), The Public Health and Welfare].
-Such report shall include the number of cases in which the Secretary has notified persons of violations of [section 333 of title 31](./chapter-003-department-of-the-treasury.md#section-333), United States Code (as added by subsection (a)[(l)(1)]), the number of prosecutions commenced under such section, and the total amount of the penalties collected in such prosecutions.”
+1530, required the Secretary of the Treasury to submit a report to Congress by May 1, 1996, on the implementation of the amendments made by section 312 of Pub.
+L. 103–296 (enacting this section and amending [section 1320b–10 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1320b–10&num=0&edition=prelim)), with such report to include the number of cases in which the Secretary has notified persons of violations of this section, the number of prosecutions commenced under such section, and the total amount of the penalties collected in such prosecutions.